GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 **Running Meryl and GenomeScope on the *E. coli* verkko assembly**

 Let's try this out on the *E. coli* Verkko assembly.
-First we need a meryl database, so let's generate that
+First we need a Meryl database, so let's generate that

 !!! terminal "code"